getdyspatch/dyspatch-golang/README.md

-# Go API client for dyspatch
+# Go API client for Dyspatch

 # Introduction
 The Dyspatch API is based on the REST paradigm, and features resource based